-(2) Before deducting expenses payable by the Company estimated at \$

-(3) The Selling Stockholders have granted the several Underwriters a 30-day option to purchase up to 300,000 additional shares of Common Stock to cover over-allotments.
-If all such shares of Common Stock are purchased, the total Price to Public, Underwriting Discount and Proceeds to Selling Stockholders will be \$, \$ and \$, respectively.
+- (2) Expenses in connection with the offering, estimated at \$132,000, will be payable by the Company. - (3) The Selling Stockholders have granted the several Underwriters a 30-day option to purchase up to 300,000 additional shares of Common Stock to cover over-allotments.
+If all such shares of Common Stock are purchased, the total Price to Public, Underwriting Discount and Proceeds to Selling Stockholders will be \$34,500,000, \$2,415,000 and \$32,085,000, respectively.
 See "Underwriting."

 The shares of Common Stock are offered by the Underwriters, subject to receipt and acceptance by the Underwriters, approval of certain legal matters by counsel for the Underwriters and certain other conditions.
 The Underwriters reserve the right to withdraw, cancel or modify such offers and to reject orders in whole or in part.
-It is expected that delivery of the shares of Common Stock will be made in New York, New York on or about , 1996.
+It is expected that delivery of the shares of Common Stock will be made in New York, New York on or about September 30, 1996.